isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 Map
 ```

 This is especially useful for quickly bringing tabular point data into your Earth Engine workflow.
-The resulting FeatureCollection is not persisted as a Google Earth Engine asset—it is only available for use in your current Python or notebook session.
+The resulting FeatureCollection is not persisted as a Google Earth Engine asset; it is only available for use in your current Python or notebook session.

 </details>

+---

 <details>